White-Basilisk: A Hybrid Model for Code Vulnerability Detection: Limitations and Future Work

 \section{Limitations and Future Work}

-While White-Basilisk shows promising results in code vulnerability detection, it is important to acknowledge its current limitations and outline future directions.
-The main limitation of White-Basilisk is its focus on C and C++ codebases.
-The model's ability to generalize across a broader range of programming languages, especially those with different syntaxes or paradigms, warrants further exploration.
-This constraint, combined with potential biases in our training and evaluation datasets, may limit the model's generalizability to diverse real-world codebases.
-To address this, future work will involve expanding the model's training to include a wider variety of programming languages and curating more representative datasets that reflect a broader spectrum of code samples and vulnerability types.
+While White-Basilisk shows promising results, several limitations constrain its current applicability.
+The primary limitation is its focus on C and C++ codebases, with unknown generalization to other programming languages with different syntaxes and vulnerability patterns.
+Combined with potential dataset biases, this may limit effectiveness on diverse real-world codebases.

-Also, despite strong performance metrics, White-Basilisk is not infallible.
-False positives and false negatives, particularly when detecting novel or zero-day vulnerabilities, remain an ongoing challenge.
-Additionally, while the model is capable of processing long sequences, its true understanding of complex, long-range dependencies in code still needs further investigation.
-Our future research will focus on reducing error rates, especially in high-stakes scenarios, and enhancing the model's ability to analyze convoluted code structures spanning multiple functions or files.

-Another area for improvement is the model's explainability.
-Currently, White-Basilisk’s decision-making process is not sufficiently transparent.
-Improving the model's ability to provide clear, actionable explanations for detected vulnerabilities is essential for building trust and delivering meaningful insights to developers.
-Future work will explore methods to offer context-aware understanding of the potential impact of vulnerabilities, as well as suggested fixes, ultimately aiming to evolve White-Basilisk into a comprehensive code analysis assistant rather than a mere detection tool.

-White-Basilisk's performance on a relatively small training dataset (2M samples) is impressive, but raises questions about potential limitations in its knowledge base compared to models trained on much larger datasets.
-To address this, we plan to scale White-Basilisk to approximately 1 billion parameters.
-While still modest in comparison to larger language models, this increase in parameter count aims to significantly boost performance while continuing to challenge the notion that only the largest models can deliver state-of-the-art results.

-Beyond code vulnerability detection, there is potential for White-Basilisk's architecture and training approach in broader AI applications.
-Future research will investigate its efficacy in various NLP tasks, exploring whether its computational efficiency and long-context capabilities can offer more resource-efficient alternatives to existing LLMs.